 Jayde is a self-proclaimed data geek and big picture thinker.
 While in school she worked on several projects specific to military families and the trauma of child separation.
 Prior to joining Up Partnership, Jayde worked for the South Alamo Regional Alliance for the Homeless and Haven for Hope where she worked closely with city leadership and community stakeholders to develop project performance and monitoring tools to increase system-level outcomes.
 She is passionate about connecting the community to data that empowers data-driven decision making to maximize social impact and affect systems change.

 Chuck has enjoyed a 25-year career in non-profit health and human services program and agency management.
 He was a US Peace Corps volunteer before earning his Master of International Administration degree.
 Married with two grown, amazing children Chuck loves most outdoor activities and traveling to new places.

-Chellie Fernandez has a Master’s of Social Work from the University of Chicago, concentrating in School Leadership in Community Schools.
+Chellie Fernandez has a Master’s of Social Work from the University of Chicago, with a concentration in School Leadership in Community Schools.
 Her research explores the school-to-prison pipeline and alternative school discipline strategies, such as circle keepers and trauma-informed schools.
-She developed this passion after seeing firsthand as a teacher the impact punitive practices had on youth of color within her district.
+She developed this passion after seeing first-hand as a teacher the impact punitive practices had on youth of color.

 Cristina has worked with school districts, as well as local and state governments, to evaluate programs, improve operational efficiencies and apply a human design lens when working with public feedback.
 Cristina has recently achieved her Masters in Public Affairs at the University of Texas at Austin.

-Kimberly is an entrepreneurial humanitarian with fifteen years of domestic and international development and leadership experience.
+Kimberly is an entrepreneurial humanitarian with 15years of domestic and international development and leadership experience.
 Passionate about community, she strives to apply business concepts towards the achievement of sustainable social impact.